erikd/haskell-big-integer-experiment/Readme.md

 which will run the bench marks and display them in firefox or whatever browser you set with the $BROWSER environment variable.

+## TODO

+This is the TODO list, with highest priority first.

+* Get division working (divMod, quotRem, div, mod, quot, rem).
+* Fix criterion benchmarks to make the speed graphs smooth (and valid) rather than spikey (and invalid) as they are now.